lah-rb/tall_grass/README.md

 * Implement tests for dex_seeds and \*\_dex files considered to be standard #Testing |Devs
 * Examine current dependantcies between objects in tall_grass and look to minimize with restructuring.
 (Use sequence diagrams) #Design |Devs
 * Add user input for how many yes distinction pokemon are included in the area. #Feature |Devs
-* Implement tall_grass as an executable terminal app with a UI engine t' boot! #Implementation |Devs
+* Implement tall_grass as an executable terminal app #Implementation |Devs
-* Implement a directory manager module, so classes don't need to worry about what directory they are working in. #Implementation |Devs
+* Package tall_grass as an snap! #Distro |Devs
+* Prompt's get_location method is overly complicated.
+It should be simplified. #Design |Devs
 * Create an items generator using the items found in items_dex.ods. #Feature |Devs
-* Create tall_grass specific character sheet based of Professor Redwood's Description in pkmndd.odt. #Tabletop |Art,Game
+* Create tall_grass specific character sheet based of Professor Redwood's interview in pkmndd.odt. #Tabletop |Art,Game
-* Figure out and fill in relative strengths as a guide for dungeon master decisions. (low priority) #Design |Game
 * Create more missions to recieve from Professor Redwood. (long term) #Tabletop |Story,Game
 * Improve error handling at the UI level. (long term) #Design |Devs
 * Add more status move mechanics to status_moves. (long term) #Design |Game
-* Determine most appropriate packaging for tall_grass distribution. (low priority) #Implementation |Devs
+* Figure out and fill in relative strengths as a guide for dungeon master decisions. (low priority) #Design |Game
 * EventManager should be able to add new events to the events dex.
 Coordinator should be updated to reflect the new functionality. (low priority) #Feature |Devs